emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     remembered when the :term:`client program` called
     :c:func:`mps_arena_unsafe_expose_remember_protection`.
 The purpose
-    of remembering and restoring the protection state is to avoid the need for the MPS to recompute all the :term:`remembered sets
-    <remembered set>` by scanning the entire arena, that occurs when
-    :c:func:`mps_arena_expose` is used, and which causes the next :term:`garbage collection` to be slow.
+    of remembering and restoring the protection state is to avoid the need for the MPS to recompute all the :term:`remembered sets` by scanning the entire arena, that occurs when :c:func:`mps_arena_expose` is used, and which causes the next :term:`garbage collection` to be slow.